cloneofsimo/lora/README.md

 ## 1. Fine-tuning Stable diffusion with LoRA CLI

-If you have over 12 GB of memory, it is recommended to use Pivotal Tuning Inversion CLI provided with lora implementation.
+If you have over 12 GB of memory, it is recommended to use Pivotal Tuning Inversion CLI provided with LoRA implementation.
 They have the best performance, and will be updated many times in the future as well.
-These are the parameters that worked for various dataset. _ALL OF THE EXAMPLE ABOVE WERE TRAINED WITH BELOW PARAMETERS_
+These are the parameters that worked for various datasets. _ALL OF THE EXAMPLES ABOVE WERE TRAINED WITH BELOW PARAMETERS_

 ```bash
 export MODEL_NAME="runwayml/stable-diffusion-v1-5"